 In addition, having importance in this respect are certain provisions in the Bank's Articles of Association which require specific information flows in the case of interests held by members of the administrative, management and supervisory bodies which are designed to ensure the independence of directors and statutory auditors.
 Article 17 of the Bank's Articles of Association requires the Board of Directors to promptly report on a timely basis to the Board of Statutory Auditors on any transactions in which its members have an interest, on their own behalf or on behalf of third parties, while the obligation still remains for each director to inform the other directors and the Board of Statutory Auditors of any interest which they may have in a specific transaction of the Bank, on their own behalf or on the behalf of third parties, as required by Art.
 2391 of the Italian Civil Code.
-In addition to requiring compliance with the provisions of Article 136 of the Consolidated Law on Banking, Article 21 of the Bank's Articles of Association expresses the obligation for the members of the Board of Directors and the Executive Committee to inform the Board of Directors and the Board of Statutory Auditors as to any affair in which they personally have an interest or which regards entities or companies of which they are directors, statutory auditors or employees, unless Group companies are concerned.
+In addition to requiring compliance with the provisions of Article 136 of the Consolidated Banking Act, Article 21 of the Bank's Articles of Association expresses the obligation for the members of the Board of Directors and the Executive Committee to inform the Board of Directors and the Board of Statutory Auditors as to any affair in which they personally have an interest or which regards entities or companies of which they are directors, statutory auditors or employees, unless Group companies are concerned.

-Finally, Article 15 and Article 26 of the Bank's Articles of Association state respectively that the directors shall not hold positions as members of the board of directors, the management board or the supervisory board of competitor banks and that the members of the Board of Statutory Auditors shall not hold other positions in other banks (not belonging to the Group or subject to joint control).
-In addition, the statutory auditors may only hold positions in control bodies in other Group companies or in companies in which the Bank holds, directly or indirectly, a strategic interest.

-To the best of the Bank's knowledge and belief, as of the date hereof there are no conflicts involving the members of its administrative, management and supervisory bodies, current or potential, between their obligations towards the Bank and their private interests and/or their obligations towards third parties, other than those occurring within the context of specific resolutions adopted by the Bank in accordance with the above-mentioned Art.
-2391 of the Italian civil code and Article 136 of the Consolidated Law on Banking.
+Article 15 of BMPS's articles of association states that the directors shall not hold positions as members of the board of directors, the management board or the supervisory board of competitor banks.
+Article 26 of BMPS's articles of association states that the members of the board of statutory auditors shall not hold other positions in other banks (not belonging to the Group or subject to joint control) and may only hold positions in control bodies in other Group companies or in companies in which BMPS holds, directly or indirectly, a strategic interestTo the best of the Bank's knowledge and belief, as of the date hereof there are no conflicts involving the members of its administrative, management and supervisory bodies, current or potential, between their obligations towards the Bank and their private interests and/or their obligations towards third parties, other than those occurring within the context of specific resolutions adopted by the Bank in accordance with the above-mentioned Art.
+2391 of the Italian civil code and Article 136 of the Consolidated Banking Act.
 Given the Bank's business, the private interests that can occur relate mainly to transactions which entail financing and loans typical of the bank business.

-The means by which the Board of Directors is appointed, as governed by the Bank's Articles of Association, ensures that directors fulfil the independence requirements.
-More specifically, pursuant to Article 15, when the Board of Directors is appointed, each list filed by shareholders would have a number of candidates, specifically indicated, fulfilling the independence requirements established for the statutory auditors by the law and the additional independence requirements prescribed by the Corporate Governance Code, not lower than two and at least equal to 1/3 of the candidates in the list.
-Pursuant to Article 3 of the Corporate Governance Code, the Board of Directors has the duty to assess the independence of its non-executive members on an annual basis.
+The means by which the board of directors is appointed, as governed by BMPS's articles of association, ensures that directors fulfil the independence requirements.
+More specifically, pursuant to article 15, when the board of directors is appointed, each list filed by shareholders would have a number of candidates, specifically indicated, fulfilling the independence requirements established for the statutory auditors by the law and the additional independence requirements prescribed by the corporate governance code, not lower than two and at least equal to 1/3 of the candidates in the list.
+Pursuant to article 3 of the corporate governance code, the board of directors has the duty to assess the independence of its non-executive members on an annual basis.
+The assessment of independence of the directors prescribed by the Consolidated Financial Act and the corporate governance code has been conducted during the meeting of 25 February 2016.